samromeu/AMLSassignment-/README.md

-First of all, all .py files should be placed inide the same folder.
+First of all, all .py files should be placed inide the same folder, as well as the 'attribute_list.csv' file.
 Next, four empty folders called 'testing', 'training', 'noise' and 'faces' should be created.
 The folder containing the original 5000 images should be in a folder called 'dataset'.
 Then, run task_A.py, which will iterate through images in the dataset and place the images containing faces in the 'faces' folder and the noisy images in the 'noise' folder.
 Next, run splitData.py, which will divide the data into training and testing, 80% and 20% respectively.